gpeppel/flix-with-friends/README.md

 ### user_leave
 *Server-to-Client*

-User has left the room
+User has left the room.

 Data:
 ```